w3c/cogai/demos/reasoning/README.md

 *to do - expand this into a collection of chunks and explain how forward reasoning is applied to the evolving state of the system*

+Qualitative reasoning involves the construction of the model of a process in terms of states and transitions, based upon underlying knowledge.

 We start with the state describing the kettle as it warms after being placed on the stove:

 ```